Author

 Let us take a closer look at the different components of FinOps Framework.

-1. FinOps Framework - Domains
+1. FinOps Domains

-The FinOps framework strategically categorizes financial management activities into domains, offering organizations a structured approach to explore specific areas of interest.
-Each domain involves tailored strategies for optimizing costs and enhancing financial efficiency, contributing to a systematic and focused approach in cloud management.
+The FinOps framework strategically categorizes financial management activities into FinOps domains, offering organizations a structured approach to explore specific areas of interest.
+Each FinOps domain involves tailored strategies for optimizing costs and enhancing financial efficiency, contributing to a systematic and focused approach in cloud management.

 Interdependence With Capabilities